hangops/code-of-conduct/README.md

 ### Respect

 HangOps is a community of people who care about running production systems reliably.
 We have diverse backgrounds, skills, talents, experiences, cultures, and opinions.
-We are an inclusive environment and we treat all individuals respectfully.
+We are an inclusive environment, and we treat all individuals respectfully.

 We value respectful behavior above individual opinions.